lwvmobile/ledacs-esk/readme.txt

 On the other side, we see this is piped into our software.
-Currently, you need to specify the file name with the LCN channels, the first (1) specifies LCN 1 as control, the second (1) specifies EDACS-ESK, which can be changed to 2 for legacy, and the (0) specifies debug verbosity levels. see ./ledacs-esk -h for more info.
+Currently, you need to specify the file name with the LCN channels, the first (1) specifies LCN 1 as control, the second (1) specifies EDACS-ESK, which can be changed to 2 for legacy, and the (0) specifies debug verbosity levels. allow and deny refer to files which can be populated with group numbers in decimal format for the purpose of allow or deny of voice channel assignment.
+Currently, allow overrides everything in deny, having information in both will default to allow.

+Currently, all of these arguments are required, otherwise a segmentation fault will occur.
+Sorry :(

+See ./ledacs-esk -h for more info.

 Then, when you have all values set appropriately in the start.sh file, simply execute it with the following command: